 Seared mushrooms, garlic and thyme bathe in a creamy sauce with al dente ribbon noodles.
-This comfort dish cooks up quickly making it perfect for a satisfying weeknight plant-based meal.
+This comforting vegan dish cooks up quickly making it perfect for a satisfying weeknight plant-based meal.

-While stroganoff is a Russian dish that is usually made with beef and sour cream, we get our umami and texture from crimini mushrooms.
-A creamy sauce is accomplished with cashews!
+While stroganoff is a Russian dish that is usually made with beef and sour cream, for this vegan version we get our umami and texture from crimini mushrooms.
+A creamy, dairy-free sauce is accomplished with cashews!
 When soaked and blended up, cashews create a rich, smooth sauce and takes on the flavors of the other ingredients perfectly.

 - crimini mushrooms are much more flavorful than white button mushrooms.
 As they are the star of this dish, I recommend using them if you can.
 Otherwise, chopped portabellos would be a great choice, too.